Australia’s child support formula performs poorly in many respects. Our system:

 2. It’s unfair to hard-working parents

 Australia’s child support formula is generally unfair to parents who earn a good income.
-Every dollar that’s given to one parent because they have a lower income is a dollar taken from the main financial contributor.
-Higher income parents are unduly penalised because (i) pre-tax income is used in calculations (ii) daily care costs are assumed to be the same across households even though higher income parents likely spend more (iii) lower income carers receive credit for inflated costs and (iv) child support is reduced for recipients on higher incomes.
-Unfairness because of such miscalculations is bad in itself (higher income parents are people too) but can also cause wider problems.
-It hurts the households of higher income parents and can evoke reactions such as earning below potential.
+Every dollar given to one parent because they have a lower income is a dollar taken from the main financial contributor.
+Higher-income parents are unduly penalised because (i) pre-tax income is used in calculations, (ii) daily care costs are assumed to be the same across households even though higher-income parents likely spend more, (iii) lower-income carers receive credit for inflated costs, and (iv) child support is reduced for recipients on higher incomes.
+Unfairness due to such miscalculations is bad in itself (higher-income parents are people too) but can also cause wider problems.
+It hurts the households of higher-income parents and can evoke reactions such as earning below potential.

 3. Care costs are inflated